History

 In the more important eastern wing, there was a refectory (dining room) in its northern part, separated by a passage from the chapter house, next to which there was a sacristy right next to the chancel of the church.
 This wing was two-story, with the upper floor roughly repeating the layout of the ground floor, thanks to which the internal passage was preserved as wide as the cloister.
 The rooms on the first floor have flat, wooden ceilings.
 Their unheated space were illuminated by windows from the east.
 On the south side, the eastern wing was connected to the church by a narrow room between the sacristy and the chancel, housing a staircase.
 The passage on the first floor probably ended behind the first bay of the southern cloister vault, with access to its attic and the attic above the western cloister, where the entrance to the claustrum was located on the ground floor.

-The chapter hall, the most important room of the claustrum in which the entire convent met every day, was a two-aisle room with a cross-rib vault supported by two central, polygonal pillars with moulded plinths.
+The chapter hall, the most important room of the claustrum in which the entire community met every day, was a two-aisle room with a cross-rib vault supported by two central, polygonal pillars with moulded plinths.
 On the eastern side, on the extension of the central bay, a small chapel with a three-sided closure and dimensions of 5.5 x 5.3 meters was protruded from the rectangular part of the chapter house.
 The ribs of the chapter house vault were springinf from the pillars without the use of consoles, gradually blending above the imposts.
 Corbels decorated with grooves were used in the corners of the hall and in the middle of its walls.

 The sacristy was also covered with a cross-rib vault, but it was supported on a single central pillar with an octagonal cross-section.
 The springing of its vaults was created as a result of a continuous, cornice-free transition of narrow rib noses into the conical base of the corbels.
 These corbels were decorated with grooves on the vertical edges (which were the extension of the ribs), which was typical of older consoles from the last decades of the 13th century.
 In addition to the sacristy, the corbels were also grooved in the chapter house, the cloister and the chancel of the church, although the groovs covered there the entire surface of the corbels, not just the edges.
 At the intersections, the ribs were fastened with decorative mask-shaped and geometric bosses.